 After applying these steps our image should look something like this:

 As you can see, the edges of our marker (the piece of paper) have clearly been reveled.
 Now all we need to do is find the contour (i.e. outline) that represents the piece of paper.

-We find our marker on Lines 15 and 16 by using the cv2.findContours function (taking care to handle OpenCV 2.4 and OpenCV 3+) and then determining the contour with the largest area on Line 17.
+We find our marker on Lines 15 and 16 by using the cv2.findContours function (taking care to handle different OpenCV versions) and then determining the contour with the largest area on Line 17.